Sharko47/C-Practice-Programs/README.md

 # C-Practice-Programs
-Multiple Solved Programs in a Single Place.
+Multiple Solved C Programs in a Single Place.